350+ English teaching scholarships since 1970

 The Trust was created in 1961 by A S Hornby, an English-language specialist best known for producing the Oxford Advanced Learner's Dictionary, published by Oxford University Press.
 To this day we are funded by royalties from the book and from related products, as well as from income from a professionally-managed investment portfolio.

 About the Hornby Trust

 Celebrating the Trust's 50th anniversary, December 2011 , British Council, London

-We work in five main areas, usually in partnership with the British Council:
+We work in the following areas, usually in partnership with the British Council:

 • Scholarships – We fund experienced ELT professionals including teachers, teacher-trainers, inspectors and materials writers to study for a Master's degree in TESOL, so that they can use this knowledge to enhance English teaching in their home countries.
 Our scholars come from many countries, including those in Asia, Sub-Saharan Africa and Latin America.

 • Schools and workshops – We bring together teachers from neighbouring countries to participate in residential training events around the world.

 • Supporting aid organisations – We support the English-language teaching components of overseas education projects run by organisations such as VSO.